Academic Requirements of Receiving Financial Aid

 Once you have attempted 30+ credit hours, you must have a 2.0 minimum cumulative GPA.

 The quantitative component refers to the pace at which you complete the coursework required for your major.
 Your pace of completion is calculated by dividing your total number of earned credits by your total number of attempted credits.
 Attempted credits include developmental courses.
-Developmental courses are those with less than a "100" course designation such as Math 095 or English 098.
+Developmental courses are those with less than a "100" course designation.
 Let’s say you have attempted 24 credits, but have only earned 13 credits.
 To calculate your pace of completion, you divide 13 by 24 to get a 54% completion rate.

 Once you have attempted 12 credits, you must have earned 50% of all credits attempted.
 Attempted credits include all course work in your academic history at the College, except for advanced placement credits and test outs.
-Attempted credits include grades from Administrative Withdrawal (AW), Failing (F), Incomplete (I), MMR Withdrawal (MW), Pass (P), SUNY General Education (SUNY), Transfer Credit (TR), Withdrawal (W), Withdrawal Failure (WF) and Withdraw Passing (WP).
+Attempted credits include Failing (F), Incomplete (I), MMR Withdrawal (MW), Pass (P), SUNY General Education (SUNY), Transfer Credit (TR), and Withdrawal (W).

-Maximum time frame refers to the amount of time you may receive federal student aid while you are attending Tompkins Cortland.
+Maximum time frame refers to the amount of time you may receive federal student aid while you are attending Tompkins Cortland Community College (TC3).
 The maximum time period allowed for you to receive federal student aid is measured by the number of credits you have attempted in remedial and credit bearing courses.
 The U.S. Department of Education allows you to attempt up to 150% of the credits required for your major.
-If a degree audit conducted at any point during your enrollment at Tompkins Cortland indicates that it is mathematically impossible for you to complete your major within 150% of the length of your program, then you are no longer eligible for federal student aid for future semesters.
+If a degree audit conducted at any point during your enrollment at TC3 indicates that it is mathematically impossible for you to complete your major within 150% of the length of your program, you are no longer eligible for federal student aid for future semesters.

 You may receive federal student aid up to 30 credits of attempted remedial coursework.
 After 30 attempted credits, no further federal aid may be granted until all required remedial courses have been successfully completed.